fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 }
 ```

-Now that we have the ability to query the `books` table by the `ID` of an author, creating an implementation of the `Books` method is very simple:
+Now that we have the ability to query the `books` table by the `ID` of an author, creating a basic implementation of the `Books` method is simple:

 ```go
 func (r *authorResolver) Books(ctx context.Context, obj *pg.Author) ([]pg.Book, error) {